mounaiban/imwlrdb/SPECS.rst

 This is a brief description of how ``dicts`` map to MWLR files:

-The outermost ``dict`` maps to a single-record file or the file-level context of the file in multile-record files.
+The outermost ``dict`` maps to a single-record file or the file-level context of the file in multi-record files.

 Inner ``dict``'s map to multi-value fields, or records in a multi-record file.